-Just this past year, we distributed 25 million meals to Mainers in need through our network of local partner agencies.
-We partner with more than 500 local organizations – food pantries, meal sites, schools, senior centers, health care centers and more – from Kittery to Fort Kent.
+In 2021, we distributed more than 31.6 million meals to Mainers in need through our network of local partner agencies.
+We partner with nearly 600 local organizations – food pantries, meal sites, schools, senior centers, health care centers and more – from Kittery to Fort Kent.
 Together, we’re providing nutritious food to Mainers who are struggling to make ends meet.
 We’re also working on long-term solutions to break the cycle of poverty and food insecurity.
 Take a look at our programs to learn more.

 Good Shepherd Food Bank is committed to advocating on behalf of Mainers who are struggling with hunger.
 Our public policy goals are based on our values and mission.
 Together with Feeding America, we are working to ensure that:

 Based on these priorities, we work to engage policymakers and mobilize the public on behalf of vital hunger relief programs.
 Federal nutrition programs are a crucial safety net for hundreds of thousands of Maine families.